EN

 difficulty

-A winter-focused Mongolia wildlife photography tour into the Great Gobi A Strictly Protected Area, designed and led by Mongolian wildlife photographer Mo.
+A Gobi focused Mongolia wildlife photography tour into the Great Gobi A Strictly Protected Area, designed and led by Mongolian wildlife photographer Mo.

 This expedition-style Mongolia wildlife tour travels deep into the South Gobi and the legendary Great Gobi A Strictly Protected Area, one of the most remote, intact, and biologically important wilderness regions in Central Asia.
 Created by Mo — a Mongolian wildlife photographer and explorer with first-hand field experience — the route is carefully designed around ethical wildlife observation, winter tracking, and extended time in key habitats rather than rushed sightseeing.